 Main and Main offers a comprehensive Letting and Management service run by a team of experienced and friendly staff.
-As one of the leading Letting Agents in the area, with over 45 years experience, this progressive company has a strong interest in quality residential property of all types.
+As one of the leading Letting Agents in the area, with over 50 years of experience, this progressive company has a strong interest in quality residential property of all types.
 We are here to give advice and information about the range of regulations governing Lettings together with general advice for both Landlords and Tenants.

 There are certain charges you will have to find when completing an application to rent a property.
+Please see below.

 The Tenancy Agreement is a legally binding contract between the Landlord and the Tenant.
 It will confirm the length of the tenancy, the rent, responsibilities and rights.
 The agreement will more than likely take the form of an Assured Shorthold Tenancy Agreement under the 1996 amended Housing Act.
 In most cases, Main & Main normally require a minimum letting period of 6 months; however, longer periods can be arranged.

 What other charges do I have to pay?

 As a tenant you will have to pay council tax, gas, water, electricity, sewerage charges and telephone charges during your occupancy, also a television licence fee.

 (Where there is a septic tank, the tenant will have to pay for this to be emptied at the end of the tenancy)

 Main & Main have an obligation under the law to ensure that each home we let meets the current legislation with regard to gas, furniture and electricity.
 All tenants will have attached to their lease a gas safety certificate where gas is installed in the property.

 How do I terminate my tenancy and will I have my deposit returned?